What four registered dietitians eat in a day

 Dinner: Turkey pesto meatballs with marinara sauce

-Meatballs with marinara sauce are served over a sizeable bed of cooked spinach or spaghetti squash with Parmesan cheese
+Meatballs with marinara sauce are served over a sizable bed of cooked spinach or spaghetti squash with Parmesan cheese

 “Five days a week I have some combo of protein and vegetable.
 The other two days I include a carb with dinner,” explains Freuman, who says that while she skips the starch, the rest of the family will have their meatballs with some pasta.